Supported Projects 2017

 South Africa - Shining Lights onto Langa

-In 2018, a new film festival will arrive in South Africa Shining Lights onto Langa.
-The festival introduces people to the Sunshine Cinema, a solar powered mobile cinema that converts solar energy into social impact.
-It brings people together with the intent to uplift grassroots movements and create networks of social change.
-This particular project is a series of weekly free screenings every Sunday in the Langa township of Cape Town.
+In 2018, a new film festival arrived in South Africa: Shining Lights onto Langa.
+The festival introduced people to the Sunshine Cinema, a solar powered mobile cinema that converts solar energy into social impact.
+It brought people together with the and created grassroots networks of social change.
+This particular project was a total of six free screenings every Sunday in the Langa township of Cape Town.
 From January to April 2018 they reached 1200 attendees from a diverse background and from outside and within the Langa community.
 A selection of African films that explore themes of transformation, race, and post-Apartheid South Africa was shown and the post-screening debates were vibrant and in-depth.